internetstandards/Internet.nl-dashboard/docs/render/markdown/1_installation.md

 `docker exec -ti internetnl-dashboard-database-1 psql --user dashboard -c "update internet_nl_dashboard_dashboarduser set account_id=1 where user_id=1;"`

-Now you can login at :8000.
+Now you can login at [http://localhost:8000/admin/](http://localhost:8000/admin/), or the same path under your server url.

+If you get an error that a certain user already exists, this might not be your first attempt to install the dashboard via this method.
+The docker installation method shares the same database.
+Make sure to associate the newly created super user also is connected to an account.
+This can be performed with SQL and via the admin portal.

 PageBreak

 ### Setting up scanning

-1. Visit the admin console on `/admin/` and log in.
-You might be redirected to the dashboard after login, so go to the admin login panel again.
+1. Visit the admin webpage on `/admin/` and log in.
+You might be redirected to the end-user website after logging in, so go to `/admin/` again.

 ![image](installation/admin_login_window.png)

-After going to `/admin/` again you will see this page:
+After a successful login you will see something that looks like this:

 ![image](installation/admin_panel.png)
 1. Go to “🎛️ Dashboard Configuration” in the left menu